 Other Dangerous Effects of Ketamine Abuse

 A person on ketamine can render them motionless.
 They may feel like they cannot get up and move about.
 This can place them in vulnerable situations.
-Ketamine has been used in sex assault, and has been known to cause such serious hallucinations, that the user cannot tell what is real or not.
+Ketamine has been used in sexual assault, and has been known to cause such serious hallucinations, that the user cannot tell what is real or not.
 This can result in causing harm to themselves, or those around them.